-As daughter of the designer, builder, and first owner and “skipper” of the Phoenix and as first cabin girl (1954-64), here are my reasons for raising and preserving the yacht Phoenix.
+As the daughter of the designer, builder, first owner and “skipper” of the Phoenix and as first cabin girl (1954-64), here are my reasons for raising and preserving the yacht Phoenix.
 Apart from being part of my own personal history, my home from the age of 10 until I went off to college, the Phoenix is a part of American and world history.

 The history of the Cold War.
 The history of the peace movement (American, Japanese, and international).
 The history of the anti-nuclear movement.
 The history of wooden boats—of wooden boats used as peace and protest vessels and as the means of delivering humanitarian help to war-torn parts of the world—from Ernst Friedrich’s Pax Vobiscum in the 1920s and early 1930s directly down to Greenpeace.

 The Phoenix was designed and built in Hiroshima, a city reduced to ashes by the first nuclear bomb dropped on human beings.
 She was built by a physical anthropologist, my father, who had been sent to Hiroshima by our Atomic Energy Commission in 1951 to do a 3-year study on the effects of that bomb on 4,800 children who survived.

 Launched in 1954, the Phoenix took our family, Dad (Dr. Earle Reynolds), Mum (Barbara Reynolds), Ted (16), myself (10) and three Hiroshima yachtsmen on a pleasure cruise around the world.
 (The firstborn,Tim, had gone back to the States for college.)
 Remarkably, this inter-racial combination, formed only nine years after Americans and Japanese had been at war with each other, lasted for three years in the intimate confines of a 50-foot boat.